Adopt an Animal

 Ferret Adoption Price £25 – All Ferrets are neutered

 There may be occasions when an animal appearing on the website has already been re-homed.
-We are unable to confirm by telephone, fax or e-mail if a particular animal is still available, but we do urge you to visit as we always have many animals waiting for new homes.
+We do urge you to visit as we always have many animals waiting for new homes.
+Reservations cannot be made over Social Media.
 We cannot accept responsibility for the temperament of any animal once it has been re-homed.
+We reserve the right to refuse applications for adoption if we have reason to believe the home is unsuitable for the animal.
+The Animal Sanctuary cannot be held responsible for any health problems that develop after adoption so we highly recommend you take out a ‘covered for life’ insurance policy.